html/weblocks-ajax-file-upload-presentation/README.txt

 This is weblocks ajax file upload presentation.
 It just uploads file before actual submitting form using ajax.
+It was tested only with single file at a form and and single upload form.
 Here is example of using.

 (defun get-upload-directory ()